-Critical Thinking Skills

-Credits 2 ECTS

-Entry Requirements None.
+Critical Thinking Skills Credits 3 ECTS Entry Requirements None.
 This course is for semester 1 only!

-Method workshops

-Assessment Portfolio

-Course Material No compulsory literature, handouts will be provided Course Outline Critical Thinking is a core skill and basic competency of the international communication manager.
+Method Workshops Assessment Group presentation 50% Individual essay 50% Course Material No compulsory literature, handouts will be provided Course Outline Critical Thinking is a core skill and basic competency of the international communication manager.
 It is left-brain based and focused on sharp analysis, logical reasoning, and being objective in selecting and evaluating information.
 The module has a hands-on, practical approach rather than an abstract, theoretical approach, in order to offer students immediate and practical benefits during their studies.
 More specific learning objectives for the course are: To acknowledge the importance of critical thinking in the practice of communication planning.
-To understand and recognize the most important quality standards of critical thinking 3.
+To understand and recognize the most important quality standards of critical thinking

 To learn how to apply the quality standards of critical thinking to student products (papers, essays, etc) and professional communication products (interview, media article, etc.) To understand and recognise obstacles (barriers) to critical thinking.
 Learning Outcomes Students are able to apply the standards of Critical Thinking.